fyohannes/Data_Elections/Incumbency.md

 **<font size="3">  Predicting the 2020 Outcome </font>**

 To predict the outcome of the 2020 election, I used the above model in two ways.
 For my first model, I inputted Trump's poll average of 41 percent and change in federal grant spending of 0.089 percent.
-For the federal grant spending, I used data[https://www.cbo.gov/publication/56324] to calulate the difference of spending from 2019 (4.4 trillion) and 2020 (4.79 trillion), disregarding additional federal spending on COVID.
+For the federal grant spending, I used [data](https://www.cbo.gov/publication/56324)to calulate the difference of spending from 2019 (4.4 trillion) and 2020 (4.79 trillion), disregarding additional federal spending on COVID.
 This model predicted that Trump would recieve around 36 percent of the popular vote.

 I also used this model with slighlty different federal spending data.
-I used data [https://datalab.usaspending.gov/federal-covid-funding/] to calculate the federal spending growth rate with the inclusion of federal aid for Covid, which was an additional 2.59 trillion.
+I used [data](https://datalab.usaspending.gov/federal-covid-funding/) to calculate the federal spending growth rate with the inclusion of federal aid for Covid, which was an additional 2.59 trillion.
 Given this, the change in spending between 2019 and 2020 was not 8.9 percent, but rather close to 67 percent.
 Despite this increased spending, the model predicted that Trump would win 36.11 percent.
 Given this small increase in popular vote shares, one can assume that in this model, federal spending has little impact on popular vote shares.

 **<font size="3">  Conclusion </font>**